-- To gain comfort in speaking at length in German. - To understand and make use of the notion of register in German. - To target pronunciation that carries a high functional load (i.e., that makes a difference in being understood). - To understand spoken German at a variety of speeds and in different registers. - To analyze and improve your German pronunciation. - To gain and understanding of and appreciation for dialect features.
+- gain comfort in speaking at length in German. - understand and make use of the notion of register in German. - target pronunciation features that carry a high functional load (i.e., that make a difference in being understood). - understand spoken German at a variety of speeds and in different registers. - analyze and improve their German pronunciation. - gain an appreciation of dialect features.